Picanha Steak

 Ingredients needed

-• Picanha beef.
+• Picanha steak.
 Sometimes referred to as a picanha roast, this sirloin cap is usually between 6 to 14 ounces.
 For this recipe, you’ll want to cut the steak into three or four equal-sized portions so they’re easy to thread onto skewers.

 • Kosher salt and black pepper.
 Stick with kosher or flaky sea salt and freshly cracked pepper.
 If you want to infuse even more flavor, season the beef with cumin, garlic powder, paprika, and chili powder as well.